Antix-Development/SOS/postmortem.md

 - Improve the background generator to use 8-bit bit-masking if the 13Kb size limit wouldn't be exceeded.

-As an aside, my partner Claire and I came to Rarotonga (a tropical paciic island) for a five week holiday at the end of July.
-Not long afterwards, New Zealand went into pandemic lock-down mode and we found ourselves here for much longer than we had planned.

-This being the case, I had to create all of this between lying on the beach, swimming, snorkeling, and taking advantage of eating out experiences.
-Quite frankly I don't know how I managed to get any coding done.

-So thanks for reading my postmortem and I hope that you can decipher a bit of my code and will maybe learn something new that you can leverage in your own projects.
+Anyhoo, thanks for reading my postmortem and I hope that you can decipher a bit of my code and will maybe learn something new that you can leverage in your own projects.

 As always, I'm more than happy to try and explain anything you can't grasp, or where the code is just unreadable.
 In any case just drop me a line on antix.develpment@gmail.com